ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-04-rgb-leds/04-lesson-02-rgb-led-circuit.md

 ![kitronik-rgb-led-02](assets/kitronik-rgb-led-02.png)

-Take another 47Ω resistor.
-Place one lead in the same row as the green lead, and the other lead a few rows away from it as the row with green lead on the RGB LED.
+Take another 47Ω resistor.
+Place one lead in the same row as the green lead, and the other lead a few rows away from it as you did with the red lead on the RGB LED.

 ![kitronik-rgb-led-03](assets/kitronik-rgb-led-03.png)

-Take another 47Ω resistor.
-Place one lead in the same row as the blue lead, and the other lead a few rows away from it as the row with blue lead on the RGB LED.
+Take another 47Ω resistor.
+Place one lead in the same row as the blue lead, and the other lead a few rows away from it (as you did with the red and green leads) on the RGB LED.
 Make sure that the green and blue leads and respective resistors are on different rows.
+Having the resistors connected to the incorrect leads will lead to an incomplete circuit.

 ![kitronik-rgb-led-04](assets/kitronik-rgb-led-04.png)